Building A Successful Outbound Sales Strategy From Scratch

 Building Your Own Community

-”Once you grow, you can build your own communities” Guillaume suggests. ”That’s what we did with Lemlist, and now we have the biggest community around sales automation.
+”Once you grow, you can build your own communities,” Guillaume says.
+“That’s what we did with Lempire, and now we have the biggest community around sales automation.
 Here we can pose questions to our audience and get to know them better.
-So whenever we develop new products, we have direct insight into what’s working well and what isn’t”
+So whenever we develop new products, we have direct insight into what’s working well and what isn’t.”

-Ultimately, the goal is to build a product or service that will enhance the consumer’s business in some way.
-By starting online communities related to your product and service, you have the opportunity to farm information and data from prospective consumers, which allows you to strengthen your B2B strategy and increase your chance of success.
+Ultimately, the goal is to build a product or service that will enhance the customer’s business in some way.
+By starting online communities related to your product and service, you have the opportunity to collect information from prospective consumers and use it to increase your chances of success.

 Growing Your LinkedIn Profile

 The beauty of LinkedIn is its ability to connect you with professionals across the globe.
 It helps you to build relationships and, in turn, drive sales.

 Connect With Your Target Audience And Users

 “In order to grow your LinkedIn profile, you need two things,” Guillaume says.
 “Connect with both your target audience and product or service users.”
 Prompt your customers to connect with you on LinkedIn through your website or email marketing.